The University of Tokyo 1

 We propose a novel and efficient representation for single-view depth estimation using Convolutional Neural Networks (CNNs).
 Point-cloud is generally used for CNN-based 3D scene reconstruction; however it has some drawbacks: (1) it is redundant as a representation for planar surfaces, and (2) no spatial relationships between points are available (e.g, texture and surface).
 As a more efficient representation, we introduce a triangular-patch-cloud, which represents the surface of the 3D structure using a set of triangular patches, and propose a CNN framework for its 3D structure estimation.
 In our framework, we create it by separating all the faces in a 2D mesh, which are determined adaptively from the input image, and estimate depths and normals of all the faces.
 Using a common RGBD-dataset, we show that our representation has a better or comparable performance than the existing point-cloud-based methods, although it has much less parameters.

-We introduce a novel representation, triangle-patch-cloud, composed of triangular patches.
-It is created by separating all the faces in a 2D mesh, adaptively determined by input image.
-All of those patche's 3D position (depth + normal) are predicted by CNN.
 This representation is more efficient than point-cloud representation, while its depth map has better or comparable performance than those of existing CNN-based poin-cloud methods.

 Quantitative (top) and qualitative (bottom) results showing our depth map rendered from predicted triangular-patch-cloud.
 We evaluate our method using NYU Depth v2 dataset [Silberman et al., ECCV'12], and evaluate its depth map using general error metrics.
 Our results achieved better or comparable performance to that of the existing deep depth prediction methods ([Eigen et al., ICCV'15], [Laina et al., 3DV'16], [Fu et al., CVPR'18]), despite having much less parameters.